m-elmquist/Website2.0/content/publications/Elmquistetal2019/index.md

 #location: Sydney, Australia
 show_post_time: false
 subtitle: A critical appraisal of the AAC literature evaluating speech comprehension.
-title: 'Impact of aided AAC interventions on speech comprehension of children with neurodevelopmental disabilities: A critically appraised topic.'
+title: 'Impact of aided AAC interventions on speech comprehension of children with neurodevelopmental disabilities: A critically appraised topic'
 ---
 # Abstract
 A critically appraised topic (CAT) is one form of rapid review that can be particularly useful for informing practice.
 The purpose of this CAT was twofold: to determine (a) the impact of aided augmentative and alternative communication interventions on speech and graphic symbol comprehension in children, aged birth-18 years with neurodevelopmental disabilities and (b) whether there are any potential learner characteristics that serve as moderators or mediators regarding intervention outcomes.
 In addition to the methodology, the authors present